emqx/cloud-docs/en_US/price/plans.md

 # Product Plans

 As a globally available, fully-managed MQTT service platform, EMQX Cloud can be easily deployed on popular public clouds, providing a tailored solution to meet your specific requirements.
-To better serve the our users, whether you are individual developers or global industry leaders, EMQX Cloud offers three distinct product plans:
+To better serve our users, whether you are individual developers or global industry leaders, EMQX Cloud offers three distinct product plans:

-1. **Serverless Plan**: Provide MQTT services on a shared cluster that is charged based on usage.
-The service is entirely free for usage within the free quota, and support up to 1000 concurrent connections.
+1. **Serverless Plan**: Provide MQTT services on a secure and scalable cluster that is charged based on usage.
+The service is entirely free for usage within the free quota, and supports up to 1000 concurrent connections.

 2. **Dedicated Plan**: Provide MQTT services on a dedicated EMQX cluster and comes in distinct service plans: